FusionAuth/fusionauth-contrib/Password Hashing Plugins/README.md

 ## Build and test

 - Clone this repository from GitHub.
-- Then there are two ways to build this project, depending if you have:
+- Then there are two ways to build this project, depending on if you have:
     - Java installed locally, or
     - Docker installed locally.
-- Note at the time of writing that the `ExampleArgon2idPasswordEncryptorTest.java` tests fail and you need to comment them out to compile the project.
+- Note at the time of writing that the `ExampleArgon2idPasswordEncryptorTest.java` tests fail, and you need to comment them out to compile the project.

 ### Option 1: Build with local Java